epiphyt/embed-privacy/readme.txt

 == Changelog ==

+= 1.3.1 =
+* Fixed a fatal error on uninstallation on non-multisite
+* Fixed activating via WP-CLI
+* Fixed deleting an option on uninstallation

 = 1.3.0 =
 * Added local tweets without overlay
 * Added option to preserve data on uninstall